MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 When a new user launches the app for the first time, they're requested to provide consent to the app.
 Following is an example of the consent screen shown when calling for user profile data with minimum User.Read permission.

-Consent dialog is part of the flow to get the users license information and may vary based on ISV’s integration approach.
+Consent dialog is part of the flow to get the users' license information and may vary based on ISV’s integration approach.

 :::image type="content" source="../../../../assets/images/saas-offer/permissions-requested.png" alt-text="Screenshot shows the Permissions requested consent dialog.":::